Mr & Mrs Smith

 But there’s a streak of nastiness running through Norman Krasna’s screenplay that smothers the humour.
 And Montgomery’s playing of David as small-minded, priggish and deserving of nothing prompts images of Cary Grant playing the same scenes and squeezing some milk of human kindness out of David, somehow.

 Hitchcock is distancing himself from the film even as he is making it.
 There are a few lovely zooms, fluid crane shots, a backwards tracking shot that’s clearly taken planning, and dotted throughout are other moments of elegant direction.
 But largely Hitchcock “just photographed the scenes as written”, as he put it.
-He didn’t fiddle with Krasna’s screenplay, as he was wont to do.
+He didn’t fiddle with Krasna’s screenplay, as he was wont to do with films he felt more of a connection to.
 There’s even potential for a “Hitchcock set piece” out at a fun fair but he doesn’t do very much with that either.

 Afterwards, Hitchcock put out the story that it was Carole Lombard who had persuaded him to direct Mr and Mrs Smith.
-Ever the unreliable interviewee, he was lying about this – research in RKO’s archives reveal that he lobbied to be given the film, possibly as a way of getting back at David O Selznick, who’d signed him up to a seven year contract in 1939 and then had little work to offer him.
+Ever the unreliable interviewee, he was lying about this – research in RKO’s archives reveals that he lobbied to be given the film, possibly as a way of getting back at David O Selznick, who’d signed him up to a seven-year contract in 1939 and then had little decent work to offer him.

 So maybe Mr and Mrs Smith is Hitchcock’s way of thumbing his nose at Selznick.
-What a spectacular backfire.
+If it is it’s a spectacular backfire.
 Screwball comedy isn’t his thing.
 But he’s at least got in a team of people who know their way around.
-Art direction is by Van Nest Polglase, a Fred Astaire and Ginger Rogers regular, music is by Edward Ward, who did lots of work on comedies and knew which end of a baton did what.
+Art direction is by Van Nest Polglase, a Fred Astaire and Ginger Rogers regular.
+Music is by Edward Ward, who did lots of work on comedies and knew which end of a baton did what.
 It looks and sounds like the real deal, in other words.

-It’s only in this sense, ultimately, that Mr and Mrs Smith is a total success and it really is fascinating watching the well-oiled Hollywood machine trying to work its magic on a story that just won’t respond.
+It’s only in this sense, ultimately, that Mr and Mrs Smith is a total success.
+It is fascinating watching the well-oiled Hollywood machine trying to work its magic on a story that just will not respond.

 Mr & Mrs Smith – Watch it/buy it at Amazon